 - a change occurs in the ownership of the company’s capital, exceeding 50% of the shares, stocks, or voting rights

-- the company changes its activity, or
+- the company changes its activity, and

 - the company is either a Joint Stock Company or a Company Limited by Shares whose shares are not listed on the EGX.